grafana/alloy/docs/sources/tutorials/send-logs-to-loki.md

 <!-- INTERACTIVE ignore END -->

 {{< docs/ignore >}}
 > The `basic_auth` block is commented out because the local `docker compose` stack doesn't require it.
-It's included in this example to show how you can configure authorization for other environments.For further authorization options, refer to the [`loki.write`](../../reference/components/loki/loki.write/) component reference.
+It's included in this example to show how you can configure authorization for other environments.
+For further authorization options, refer to the [`loki.write`](../../reference/components/loki/loki.write/) component reference.
 {{< /docs/ignore >}}

 With this configuration, {{< param "PRODUCT_NAME" >}} connects directly to the Loki instance running in the Docker container.